Golf Tutorials

 Now, let's analyze the results:

-• The Upright Lie Mark: If the marked line on your clubface is angled, with the top of the line pointing toward the a toe and the bottom side toward the heel, your club is too in a upright.
-This indicates the toe part has taken the main and first contact with a Ball.
-A heel strike shows it dug in at impact.
-You pull and book shots as an iron golfer may often not be able to align it towards the ball.
+• The Upright Lie Mark: If the marked line on your clubface is angled, with the top of the line pointing toward the toe and the bottom side toward the heel, your club is too upright.
+This indicates the toe part contacted the ball first, which can cause pull and hook shots.

-• The Flat Lie Angle Mark: If the line mark is angeled pointing diagonally with the bottom more towards the heel and the top towaards the heel This toe struck, and heel's off the ground your iron might be a bit to flatter. .
-This means thetoe. made the initial impact.
-Pushed or sliced shots might be the consequence.. li>
+• The Flat Lie Angle Mark: If the line mark is angled, pointing diagonally with the bottom more towards the heel and the top towards the toe, your iron might be too flat.
+This means the toe made the initial impact.
+Pushed or sliced shots might be the consequence.

 Reading Your Divots for Clues